 Kraft Heinz is a major player in the food industry, producing a wide range of packaged food and condiments.
 QA roles involve quality controls, product testing, and implementing quality management systems to meet consumer expectations.

-General Mills manufactures a diverse portfolio of consumer foods, including cereals, snacks, and baking products.
-QA roles from on maintaining product quality, safety, and consistency through comprehensive testing and quality assurance processes.
+General Mills manufactures diverse consumer foods, including cereals, snacks, and baking products.
+QA roles involve maintaining product quality, safety, and consistency through comprehensive testing and quality assurance processes.

 In the consumer-packaged goods (CPG) industry, QA roles focus on ensuring product quality, safety, and consistency on a mass-produced scale.
 These roles involve extensive testing, adherence to regulatory standards, and continuous improvement initiatives to meet consumer expectations and maintain brand reputation.
 Additionally, CPG QA professionals often work closely with cross-functional teams to address quality issues, optimize production processes, and drive innovation in product development.